samonzeweb/godb/README.md

 * `RETURNING` support for PostgreSQL.
 * `OUTPUT` support for SQL Server.
 * Define your own logger (should have `Println(...)` method)
+* Define model struct name to db table naming with `db.SetDefaultTableNamer(yourFn)`.
+Supported types are: Plural,Snake,SnakePlural.
+You can also define `TableName() string` method to for your struct and return whatever table name will be.
 * Could by used with
   * SQLite
   * PostgreSQL